 The Test Center provides a quiet, supervised environment where students can take make-up tests.
 The testing coordinator administers make-up tests, placement tests and a variety of continuing education and skills certification tests.
-Students must present a valid ID card or other form of picture ID to take a test.
+Students must present a current ATC student ID or a valid government issued picture ID.